TemirshinKantemirov/efiryzentosh/README.md

 SSDT | Info
 :---------|:---------
 Used SSDTs | You can check in ACPI directory, but I recommend you to recreate new ones exactly for your device according to <a href = https://chefkissinc.github.io/guides/hackintosh/gathering-files/acpi/> this guide

-- And anyone else that helped to develop and improve hackintoshing.